bevry-labs/filters/README.md

 If you don't trust me:

-- [fork](https://docs.github.com/en/github/collaborating-with-issues-and-pull-requests/working-with-forks) the repository, and replace `balupton` with your own username, however be sure to keep the changes in sync.
+- [fork](https://docs.github.com/en/github/collaborating-with-issues-and-pull-requests/working-with-forks) the repository and replace `balupton` with your own username, however be sure to keep the changes in sync
-- or replace `master` with the latest commit to fix it to a particular version.
+- or replace `master` with the latest commit to fix it to a particular version

 ## Inactive